Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Organic Carbon Stock for standard depths can be determined from legacy soil profile data either by fitting a spline function to organic carbon, bulk density values, or by aggregating data using simple conversion formulas.
 A standard mineral soil with 1–3% soil organic carbon for the 0–100 cm depth interval should have about 5–35 kg/m$^2$ or 50–350 tonnes/ha.
 An organic soil with >30% soil organic carbon may have as much as 60–90 kg/m$^2$ for the 0–100 cm depth interval.</div>\EndKnitrBlock{rmdnote}

-Note that the measurement error is computed from default uncertainty values (expressed in standard deviations) for organic carbon (10 g/kg), bulk density (100 kg/m3) and coarse fraction content (5%).
+Note that the measurement error is computed from default uncertainty values (expressed in standard deviations) for organic carbon (10 g/kg), bulk density (100 kg/m$^3$) and coarse fraction content (5%).
 When these are not provided by the user, the outcome should be interpreted with care.

 <div class="figure" style="text-align: center">
 <img src="figures/fig_2_profiles_ocs_edgeroi.png" alt="Determination of soil organic carbon density and stock for standard depth intervals: example of a mineral soil profile from Australia." width="90%" />
 <p class="caption">(\#fig:scheme-soc-prof1)Determination of soil organic carbon density and stock for standard depth intervals: example of a mineral soil profile from Australia.</p>
 </div>

-In the second example we look at a profile from Canada (a histosol with >40% of organic carbon; @shaw2005ecosystem):
+In the second example we look at a profile from Canada (a histosol with >40% of organic carbon; @shaw2005ecosystem) which is shown in Tbl. \@ref(tab:profile-can).

 Table: (\#tab:profile-can)Laboratory data for an organic soil profile from Canada  (Shaw, Bhatti, and Sabourin 2005).